markjosims/malachor5/scripts/dataset_builders/README.md

 # dataset builder scripts

+## audio_segment_ds_builder.py
+Given an input directory pointing to an audio dataset, creates a new dataset where each row is an audio frame sliced from a record in the original dataset.

 ## ground_truth_prompts.py
 Given input TextGrids, divides each TextGrid into chunks and creates a prompt for each chunk using Tira words present.
 Saves a `.json` file with the resulting timestamps and prompt sentences.